AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for web/Integration.md

 **Note:**

 -   Set the isLive parameter to true for the playback of live streams.
--   For more information about the playback parameters in ApsaraVideo for Media Processing, see [Play videos]().
 -   For more information about the methods in ApsaraVideo VOD, see [Attributes and methods](/intl.en-US/New Player SDK/ApsaraVideo Player SDK for web/Attributes and methods.md).

 ## QR code for demos